maureenngatia3134-ui/timetable-ui/README.md

 # School Master Clsss 2024/2025
 ## Description

-This project is a digital version of the Master Timetable for the 2024/2025 academic year.
-It was created to make the printed timetable easier to read, share, and access digitally.
-The timetable organizes lessons, breaks, lunch, and activities for Year 7 to Year 11 across Monday to Friday.
+This project is an online version of the Master Timetable for 2024/2025.
+It was made to make the paper timetable easier to read, share, and use on a computer.
+It shows lessons, breaks, lunch, and activities for Year 7 to Year 11 from Monday to Friday.

 ## Purpose and Content
 The project’s purpose is to show the school timetable in a neat and clear way using HTML and CSS.
 It has all the subjects, teacher codes, and activities just like the printed timetable.
 The timetable is set out by days, time slots, and year groups, with some cells joined together for shared times like Form Tutor’s Time, Break, Lunch, Clubs, Games, and Debate.